camallen/cmd-line-data-goodies/README.md

+#### What is this repo for?

-Some example exercises using command line tools for data processing.
-Specifically tooling around data formatting and selection for cleaning / preparation for other analysis tools.
+This repo contains some example exercises that use command line tools for data processing.
+Specifically commands used to format and select data during cleaning and/or preparation for use in other analysis tools.

 All exercises are in the examples directory and all these files rely on the data in data_files.